root-project/web/manual/python/index.md

 ## Creating C++ templated class instances

 You can create an instance of any C++ templated class.
-Remember to instatiate the template first, before creating the object instance.
+Remember to instantiate the template first, before creating the object instance.

 Below you can find an example of instantiating an `std::vector`.